ischoegl/ctapp/README.md

 __Notes:__
  * the package depends on `cantera` and `libcantera-devel`, both of which are now available as conda packages.
+ * the current version assumes Cantera >= 2.6.0a1
  * at the moment, the package requires a Linux installation

 ## Installation

 ### Set up a conda environment

 > Note: headers in `libcantera-devel` may not install correctly on windows.

 Create and activate a conda environment